olimu/Cockroach-Detecting-Neural-Network/README.md

 # Cockroach-NN
+Appendices.pdf is a document containing more data related to the neural network, specifically many more heat maps that illustrate its key features.

 LibModel1L.py is a module which includes support code to train, run, evaluate, and debug the network. shrink322.tgz is my image dataset.

 The NN_and_Heat_Maps.ipynb jupyter notebook first trains the neural network, runs it, and outputs its metric results.
 Then it generates heat maps for specific images.